 Run Blocking Schemes: Trap Blocking

 The second of run blocking schemes we show in Madden is trap blocking.
-To run plays that use this type of run blocking scheme is the Power O and Counter plays.
-There are few run plays from the Gun formations that use a form trap blocking.
+To that use this type of run blocking scheme is the Power O and Counter plays.
+There are few run plays from the Gun that use a form trap blocking.
 One Gun run play that comes to mind is 45 Quick Base.
 To be able to use trap blocking effective, the pulling guards need to have the speed and acceleration move quickly and to take advantage of an overly aggressive defenses.

 The main key to success to running trap plays is the ball carrier must keep his on eye on the pulling guard as he is the one that is going to create the hole for the ball carrier to run through.
 The ball carrier must wait for to get to the hole he is designed to go through.
 If the ball carrier out rush the pulling guard, chances are the run play isn’t going to be successful.
 If the ball carrier waits on the pulling guard to go through the hole, the ball carrier can follow him through and look for daylight on the 2nd and 3rd levels.